zurb/tribute/README.md

 There are a few ways to install Tribute; [Bower](http://bower.io/), as an [NPM Module](https://npmjs.com/package/tributejs), or by [downloading](https://github.com/zurb/tribute/archive/master.zip) from the `dist` folder in this repo.

 #### Bower
 Bower is a great way to manage your JS dependencies.
-You can install tribute by running the following command:
+You can install Tribute by running the following command:

 ```shell
 bower install tribute